Sunday, 22 December 2024

 X blocks links to an alleged JD Vance research document, suspends journalist Ken Klippenstein for violating its policy on private information.

 The origins of the document are reported to be from an Iranian hack targeting the Trump campaign.
 While other media outlets received similar information from the hack, they refrained from publishing it.
 According to Klippenstein, a source, “Robert,” who used an AOL email address, provided him with the document.
-The content includes personal details such as Vance’s full name, his address, and a portion of his social security number.
+The includes personal details such as Vance’s full name, his address, and a portion of his social security number.

 X takes action against personal information breaches